andrecrafts/Rep/PyScripts/simple-http-server/README.md

 # SimpleHTTPServer Improved
 ### -> This is slightly improved version of Python's SimpleHTTPServer, created for redirection purposes.
+I’m sharing this script because I found it incredibly useful, and I hope many of you will too.
+Feel free to share any improvements or suggestions.
+Happy Hacking!
 ### Description
 When I was perfoming a penetration test, I needed to host HTML files because the default Python server was downloading the files instead of rendering them.
 Additionally, the URLs couldn't contain dots.
 To solve this, I created a simple script to redirect users to specific HTML pages.